SylvanLiu/Exchange-Rate-Prediction-based-on-Brexit-Modelling/README.md

 Firstly, it makes a rough prediction only according to the historical data of the exchange rate of GBP to EUR, by reproducing/using a specific Clockwork RNN(Jan Koutník, 2014).

+Secondly, the first feature of every Brexit event is its inherent type, finished by Womble Bond Dickinson (UK) LLP, as 0.Case;
+1.Consultation;
+2.Event;
+3.General;
+4.Legislation;
+5.Negotiation;
+6.Mixed(additionally added).
+And the second feature is its ability, defined as in what extent can it suddenly change the previous tendency, times how long can the later tendency last; The third feature is involved from another dataset -- the public opinion of UK citizens about Brexit.

-Secondly, it is going to optimise/refine the rough tendency by learning the features of 'Brexit Events'(BEs) through a multilayer perceptron, with the n input(n is the number of BE features), and m output(m is the number of how many days after that BR).
+Finally, it is going to optimise/refine the rough tendency by learning the features of BEs through a multilayer perceptron, with the n input(n is the number of BE features), and m output(m is the number of how many days after that BE).

 We concern the differences between m values of the true exchange rate and the m values which are predicted by cwrnn as the expected values of m output, so the errors are the differences between the output values and their expected value, then adjust the weights by backpropagation those errors.
 We train it with all happened BEs iteratively, and we assume the features that new BE has.
 Input there features into the trained model, finally attain the more precise future tendency by adding every output value on each date it corresponds to.